-What’s the fix?
+What is the fix?
 Simply stop using the NZXT riser cable, it is the main cause of the issue, and replacing it is the easiest way to resolve the issue.
-If you need help doing this for your H1 Case, we at Frankenstein Computers are more than willing to assist you with this.
+If you need help doing this for your H1 Case, we at Frankenstein Computers are more than willing to assist you with this, stop on by or give us a call if you have any questions.
 We have helped many users replace and upgrade components in custom builds using many different cases.

 Frankenstein Computers has been taking care of our happy clients since 1999.
 We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, and much more.
 Give us a call for remote support or drop in to drop off.